 – Thanks for this interview Théo.
 Last question: which market has been the most lucrative for you, in terms of selling audio tapes?

-Our main markets is the US, but we also do well in Japan, England, Germany and the Nordic countries.
+Our main market is the US, but we also do well in Japan, England, Germany and the Nordic countries.
 Russia is also growing a lot, since people there are fond of classical and jazz music, which is very much linked to the tape industry.